-Refer to the ABMP EXORD for required submission dates for IOC and FOC Reports.
+\Refer to the FRAGO 1 to HQDA EXORD 068-18, ABMP for required submission dates for IOC and FOC Reports.

-The Garrison Housing Office will consolidate the installation IOC and FOC reports and forward to their respective IMCOM Directorates the status of compliance in implementing and executing ABMP.
+The Garrison Housing Office will consolidate the installation IOC and FOC reports and forward to their respective Land Holding Command or IMCOM Directorates the status of compliance in implementing and executing ABMP.
 Installations, who have not reached FOC IAW Annex E in the ABMP EXORD, will continue to submit reports every 30 days, until FOC has been achieved installation-wide.